Arlo Pro 2 Review 2021

 - Integration with Nest ecosystem

-At less than $100, this camera holds its own against the competition with 1080p HD resolution, 98-foot night vision range, and a 110° FOV.
+At less than $100, this camera holds its own against the competition with crisp 4K ultra-HD resolution.
 It’s not perfect, but you won’t find a better high-end camera that can get the job done without emptying your wallet.

 Fits these needs: